 Stovetop Chicken, Zucchini, Rice Casserole is a creamy and flavorful recipe that’s incredibly easy to make.
 With a little prepping ahead, this ‘casserole’ all comes together in just 25 minutes in one skillet.

-Zucchini and Chicken Rice Skillet is a creamy and flavorful recipe filled with different textures.
-It’s incredibly easy to make as it all comes together in one skillet.
+This Stovetop Chicken, Zucchini, Rice Casserole Skillet is a creamy and flavorful recipe.
+It’s incredibly easy to make as it all comes together in one skillet on the stovetop as opposed to baking it in the oven.
 The dish has earthy mushrooms, aromatic onions and garlic, fresh and bright zucchini, hearty chicken, and rice.
 The cream sauce is light and creamy, but there is actually no heavy cream at all; instead almond milk, broth, parmesan, and cornstarch create the perfect amount of creaminess.
-And it’s Gluten Free!

 Quick note!
 This post contains affiliate links, which means I earn a commission (at no extra cost to you) if you purchase from them.
 This commission is what helps me keep this blog afloat :).
 But, I also share these links because I have used the products, genuinely love them, and want you to know exactly what I used.

 Fridge or Fresh Ingredients

 Zucchini, medium or large

 Milk, I used Plain Unsweetened Almond, but any milk will work

 Parmesan Cheese, grated

 Salt and Ground Black Pepper